-Once on the other side, we wait 5 minutes for a bus to Portwrinkle; we'll walk back to Rame Head from the other direction, then take the Cawsand Ferry back to Plymouth.
+We are sitting on the top level of a double-decker bus, taking the Torpoint Ferry from Plymouth across the Tamar River.
+Once on the other side, we'll wait five minutes for a bus to Portwrinkle, walk back to Rame Head from the other direction, then take the Cawsand Ferry back to Plymouth.

-Rame Head is that farthest bump on the right.
+Our goal is Rame Head—that farthest bump out there on the right.

 The South West Coast Path cuts right through Tregantle Fort, which was built in 1860 as a military defense to protect Plymouth’s naval base from France.
 (The Brits and the French have been at war on and off for centuries.)